wapuugotchi/wapuugotchi/README.md

 }, 20 );
 ```

-Under this URL, a valid json-file is expetected, that follows the schema for wapuugotchi collections.
+Under this URL, a valid json-file is expected, that follows the schema for wapuugotchi collections.
 Find more information on that schema at https://wapuugotchi.com

 Please find an example for a valid JSON at https://api.wapuugotchi.com/collection